unplatform-io/instantsearch-itemsjs-adapter/README.md

 The `Configure` widget allows a user to set fixed search parameters.

-This widget can contain all [Search Parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/), see this site for more information. ⚠️ Pay attention, not all parameters will work with this adapter.
+This widget can contain all [Search Parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/), see this site for more information. ⚠️ The parameters are not tested, some may not work.

 ### ✔️ CurrentRefinements
 [CurrentRefinements](https://www.algolia.com/doc/api-reference/widgets/current-refinements/react/)